By MICK ROBERTS ©

-Delivering the all important mail between Wollongong and Sydney is a tale of bushrangers, floods, fires and romance.
+Delivering the all important mail between Wollongong and Sydney is a tale of romance, bushrangers, floods, and fires.

-The bush mailmen were a tough breed of men and many earned legendary status.
+The bush mailmen were a tough breed, and many earned legendary status.

 Benjamin Rixon is one of these men.
 Said to have been the best white tracker in Australia, Rixon explored and trekked the escarpment, delivering the mail between the Illawarra and Campbelltown, for over 20 years.